Disney With a Baby

 The advantage of living near theme parks is you can get an annual pass and go whenever you want🎢.
-Epcot with babies was an easy experience where I didn’t have to open/collapse a stroller to get on a tram or take a monorail.
-Prior to March 2020, we visited Epcot every other weekend.
-Here are our learnings.
+It’s fun experiencing Disney with a baby.
+Today we are featuring Epcot.
+Epcot is one of my favorite parks to navigate because I don’t have to open/collapse a stroller to get on a tram or take a monorail.
+Here are my learnings from visiting Epcot every other weekend.
 Have a ✨magical✨ time!

 1. Baby Care Center

-The Baby Care Center👶🏾 is the best place to go for diaper changes, nursing your baby, needing a quiet space to take a break, or to purchase baby-related items you ran out of.
+If you are visiting Disney with a baby, you need to know where you can take care of baby in a cool and quiet environment.
+The Baby Care Center👶🏾 at Epcot is the best place to go for diaper changes, feeding your baby, needing a quiet space to take a break, or to purchase baby-related items you ran out of.
 There are attendants who clean the diaper changing stations right after you use it; the nursing rooms are dimly lit and the chairs are large; the quiet rooms have TV monitors with Disney movies playing.

-The good news about going to Epcot with babies is that no matter how near (or far) away I parked at Epcot, it was walkable to the entrance, eliminating the need for me to take the tram.
+When you are visiting Disney with a baby, transportation is something to consider.
+The good news about going to Epcot is that no matter how near (or far) away I parked, it was walkable to the entrance, eliminating the need for me to take the tram.
 There is ample parking; just remember to note the section you parked in!

-I always brought my Baby Jogger travel stroller (instead of my workhorse stroller) when going to Epcot with babies.
+I always brought my Baby Jogger travel stroller (instead of my workhorse stroller) when visiting Disney with a baby.
 My rational: I wouldn’t have cried if it was stolen🤷🏾♀️.
 I also made sure to bring the rain cover that was compatible with it, in the event of a downpour.
 I suspect that Disney rents out Baby Jogger strollers because I spotted so many of them in stroller parking, so mine fit right in.

 6. Walking the Park

 By walking the park, I mean pushing my baby in a stroller through the park.
-I would visit Epcot with babies because we could do long stroller walks in a safe place at night.
+I felt comfortable visiting Disney with a baby during dusk because we could do long stroller walks in a safe place.
 It gave my brain a chance to relax and I liked being around people who were happy.
 The nice smells and the music around every turn, didn’t hurt either.

 7. Food & Wine Festival